Olivier Mosset: Life and work

 Olivier Mosset has spent considerable time in New York and Paris.
-In Paris in the 1960s he was a member of the BMPT (art group), along with Daniel Buren, Michel Parmentier, and Niele Toroni, their initials reflected in their collective acronym.
+In Paris in the 1960s he was a member of the BMPT (art group), along with Daniel Buren, Michel Parmentier (artist), and Niele Toroni, their initials reflected in their collective acronym.
 The group questioned notions of authorship and originality, implying that they often did each other's works, and that the art object was more important than its authorship.
 They sought to democratize art through their radical procedures and by repeating a specific compositional device across multiple grounds: Mosset focused on the circle, which he painted in some two hundred iterations between 1966 and 1974.
 As a young artist, Mosset was an assistant to both Jean Tinguely and Daniel Spoerri.
 In the Fall 1968 edition of "The Paris Review" appeared "Reproductions of five paintings by Olivier Mosset."
 The five halftone photogravures of paintings of concentric circles centered on square grounds, reproduced the same size, looked identical.

 Later, in New York in the late 1970s, Mosset undertook a long series of monochrome paintings, during the heyday of Neo-expressionism.
 He became a founding member of the New York Radical Painting group, radical referring both to an implied radical social stance, as well as a returning to the radical “root” of painting.
 This re-assertion of social relevance for abstraction, and even the monochrome, hadn't been emphasized to such a degree since Kazimir Malevich and Alexander Rodchenko.

 In the 1980s neo-geo artists, such as Peter Halley who asserted a socially relevant, critical role for geometric abstraction, cited Mosset as an influence.

 Mosset represented Switzerland at the 44th Venice Biennale in 1990 and participated in the Whitney Biennial, Whitney Museum of American Art in New York in 2008.

 In 2007, Olivier Mosset donated 171 works from his own collection to the Musée des Beaux-Arts de La Chaux-de-Fonds (MBAC) in Switzerland.

 In 2012 the artist created stage designs for a ballet, entitled Sous Apparence, at the Paris Opera Ballet.

 Mosset's works are in the collections of the Museum of Modern Art in New York, the Centre national d'art et de culture Georges Pompidou in Paris, the Musée d'Art Moderne et Contemporain (MAMCO) in Geneva, and the Musée Cantonal des Beaux-Arts in Lausanne, among other public collections.